StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Experiments

 We also compare our approach with several GAN-based face and head stylization methods, all adapted for the PanoHead generator.
 StyleCLIP~\cite{patashnik2021styleclip} trains a $\mathcal{W}^+$ mapper network using a CLIP-based loss.
 StyleGAN-NADA~\cite{gal2022stylegannada} optimizes selectively chosen generator layers with a CLIP objective instead of modifying $\mathcal{W}^+$.
 StyleGANFusion~\cite{song2024DiffusionGuidedDomainAdaptation} applies Score Distillation Sampling (SDS) for domain adaptation and introduces a directional regularizer through the frozen generator to achieve more stable training.
 DiffusionGAN3D~\cite{lei2024diffusiongan3d} enhances this regularization by incorporating a relative distance loss.
-Bilecen \etal~\cite{Bilecen2025IdentityPreserving3DHeadStylization} further improve identity preservation and stylization quality using negative log-likelihood distillation (LD).

-After tuning each generator, we perform image inversion by optimizing $\mathcal{W}^+$ to reconstruct the input image with the original PanoHead generator.
+Identity3DHead \cite{Bilecen2025IdentityPreserving3DHeadStylization} further improves identity preservation and stylization quality using negative log-likelihood distillation (LD).
+To test those methods that require GAN inversion, we optimize $\mathcal{W}^+$ to reconstruct the input image with the original PanoHead generator.
 The optimized $\mathcal{W}^+$ codes are then passed through the respective stylization generators to produce renderings from multiple viewpoints.
-Additional implementation details for these baselines are provided in the Supplementary Material.
+Additional implementation details are provided in the Supplementary Material.

 \textbf{Results.} We provide the qualitative and quantitative results in Fig. \ref{fig:results_visual} and Table \ref{tab:avg_ffhq_renderme_combined}, respectively.
 As shown in the figure, our method produces the most realistic and view-consistent stylizations, and accurately reconstructs the back of the head.
 In contrast, GAN-based approaches consistently struggle to generate plausible back-view geometry and texture.
-Although we also make use of GAN-generated data during training, our data is generated from noise rather than inferred from real images, and therefore does not exhibit the same back-view artifacts seen in GAN inference.
+Although we also make use of GAN-generated data during training, our data is generated by sampling rather than inferred from real images, and therefore does not exhibit the same back-view artifacts seen in GAN inference.
+Moreover, applying a 2D stylization method followed by DiffPortrait360 yields noticeably inferior results compared to our method in both style fidelity and view consistency.